 \section{Introduction}

-As Artificial Intelligence (AI) proved its efficiency and superior-than-humans performance in many fields, its applications have been expanded.
-Nowadays, AI has entered into real-life applications like clinical computer-aided decision systems, medical diagnosis, and autonomous car driving.
-These critical applications arose whether AI models are trustable and their decisions are valid.
-Deep Neural Networks (DNNs), as one of the most successful AI models, make their decisions by complex computations which are not understandable by humans.
+Nowadays, Artificial Intelligence (AI) has entered into real-life applications like clinical computer-aided decision systems, medical diagnosis, and autonomous car driving.
+These critical applications are concerned about whether AI models are trustable and whether their decisions are valid \cite{tjoa2020survey}.
+Deep Neural Networks (DNNs), one of the most successful AI models, make decisions using complex computations humans do not understand.
 They are trained end-to-end and are susceptible to learning detours and biases of the dataset rather than the actual concepts and reasons.
-Since AI has become responsible for making decisions in areas interfering with human rights and ethics, governments have started to make laws about its usages.
-For example, the European Union has adopted new regulations which enable users to demand an explanation of an algorithmic decision that has affected them \cite{goodman2017european}.
+Since AI has become responsible for making decisions in areas interfering with human rights and ethics, governments have started to make laws about its usage.
+For example, the European Union has adopted new regulations that enable users to demand an explanation of an algorithmic decision that has affected them \cite{goodman2017european}.
 This has strengthened the urge for DNNs to explain themselves.
-Explaining DNNs have other virtues besides verification of decisions, bias detection, developing trust, and compliance to legislation \cite{caruana2015intelligible}; it can help in diagnosing the model.
+Explaining DNNs has other virtues besides verifying decisions, bias detection, developing trust, and compliance to legislation \cite{caruana2015intelligible}; it can help diagnose the model.
 Also, knowledge can be discovered from the models with superior-than-human performance to enrich human knowledge \cite{du2019techniques}.